mlh2nd/mlh2nd.github.io/misda-controversy/offender-for-a-word.md

 I have my own reservations about his plan as described.
 But remember, the question at hand is not whether what he said is a *bad idea*, or even contrary to *Adventist tradition*, but whether it rises to the level of *false doctrine*.

 ## Tithing
 _An aside for clarity: I myself continue to pay tithe through my local church in the Michigan Conference, even though I disagree with the conference's recent actions.
 I believe this should be the default channel for tithepaying, and I do not think a threshold has been reached to do otherwise.
 Current controversy aside, I also believe the Michigan Conference has done and continues to do work that advances the spread of the gospel.
-At the same time, for the reasons outlined below, I do not see enough biblical evidence to say that those who chose to send tithes to other portions of the Lord's vineyard have apostatized._
+At the same time, for the reasons outlined below, I do not see enough biblical evidence to say that those who choose to send tithes to other portions of the Lord's vineyard have apostatized._

 The Fundamental Beliefs mention tithe only once, in belief #21, Stewardship.